-My Best Roasted Butternut Squash Soup, is a classic butternut squash soup that is, in my opinion … simply perfect!
+My Roasted Butternut Squash Soup, is a classic butternut squash soup that is, in my opinion … simply perfect!

 I know there are dozens of versions of roasted butternut squash soup out there, but this is the one that I make and have made for years, so I though I’d share it.
 It’s simply perfect and if you’re craving a simple and satisfying squash soup this Fall, I promise you won’t regret making this one.

-Cook’s Notes for My Best Roasted Butternut Squash Soup
+Cook’s Notes for Roasted Butternut Squash Soup

 The most important tip for making this soup is to taste at the end of cooking and adjusting the seasoning as necessary.
 As with all soups, the saltiness of the stock used will vary, so you may need to add only a little or a bit more, but you will probably need to add some.
 I can’t stress this enough.
 Honestly, the one thing that I’ve learned that has made the biggest improvement in my cooking is to learn to salt properly.
 So taste your soup and add salt, then taste again and add a bit more if you need to.

 Love Butternut Squash?
 You might like to try my Hasselback Butternut Squash with Maple Syrup and Pecans or Slow Cooker Thai Butternut Squash Soup.

-Simply Perfect Roasted Butternut Squash Soup
+Roasted Butternut Squash Soup

-- 4 cups roasted butternut squash (from 2 medium-large butternut squash)
+- 6 cups roasted butternut squash (from 2 medium-large butternut squash)

-- 2 Tbsp butter
+- 3 Tbsp butter

 - 1/2 cup diced onion

-- 3 cups chicken stock
+- 4 cups chicken broth

-- 1/4 cup real maple syrup
+- 2/3 cup real maple syrup

-- 1/4 cup heavy (35%) cream
+- 2/3 cup heavy (35%) cream

 Roast the squash (can do ahead and refrigerate): Preheat oven to 375° Cut squash in half lengthwise.
 Using a spoon, scoop out and discard the seeds and dark orange stringy flesh.
 Place squash cut side down on to a baking sheet.
 Note that you want the squash to lay perfectly flat, so you can get some caramelization going for best flavour.
 If they won't all lay flat, use two baking sheets if necessary and rotate their position in the oven half way through roasting.
-Roast in pre-heated oven for 55-60 minutes or until very soft when you press on the top of the squash.
+Roast in pre-heated oven for 60-70 minutes or until very soft when you press on the top of the squash.

-For the soup: In a large soup pot or Dutch oven, melt 2 Tbsp. butter over medium heat.
-Add diced onion and cook, stirring, until onion has softened and is translucent.
-Add the 4 cups of roasted squash flash and stir.
-Add the chicken stock and stir to combine well.
-Bring to a light boil over medium heat, stirring occasionally, then reduce heat to medium-low and allow to simmer, uncovered, for 20-30 minutes to blend the flavours.
+For the soup: In a large soup pot or Dutch oven, melt butter over medium heat.
+Add diced onion and cook, stirring, until onion has softened and is translucent, but not browned.
+Add the measured roasted squash.
+Add the chicken stock and stir to combine well. *If using the apple, add the grated apple now.
+Add the fresh thyme sprig.
+Bring to a light boil over medium -high heat, stirring occasionally, then reduce heat to medium-low and allow to simmer, uncovered, for 20-30 minutes to blend the flavours.